Twine Twist Turn

 The ancient art of basket weaving lives in the ancestral memory of all human hands.

 Techniques, styles and materials are a reflection of place, culture and time.
-Many of these cultural traditions have been fractured, stolen and/or forgotten as a result of colonization, migration and assimilation.
-Willow offers me a way to study the tattered quilt of my European linage and traditions and engage in the complexities of land stewardship on stolen land.
-Weaving with willow has brought me a sense of belonging as a bridge plant between this land and the land of my ancestors.
-I get to walk that bridge every time I use ancient weaving techniques with local plants.
+Many cultural traditions have been fractured as a result of colonization, industrialization, migration and assimilation.
+Willow offers me a way to study the tattered quilt of my European lineage and traditions and engage with the complexities of stewarding stolen land.
+Weaving with willow, a plant that bridges this land and the land of my ancestors, has brought me a sense of belonging.
+I walk that bridge every time I use ancient weaving techniques with local plants.

 Are bendy sticks calling your name?